holajiawei/1space/README.md

 If it makes life easier you can copy `s3cfg` to `~/.s3cfg` and s3cmd will pick it up automatically.

-> note: if you remapped your exposed ports with an custom compose file, you
+> note: if you remapped your exposed ports with a custom compose file, you
 > have to fix ST_AUTH and your s3cfg host options to which ever host port you
 > mapped to 8080 and 10080 in the container.